6 May 2011 at 3.15pm | Comment on this article

 Scarlett became the youngest ever nominee of the UK Dance Awards for Of Mozart, his 2008 work.
 In 2009, he was nominated again for his work Consolations and Liebesträume.
 He received the first De Valois Trust Fund Award for Choreography in 2005.
 His newest work, Asphodel Meadows, has received generous philanthropic support from Simon and Virginia Robertson and from the Estate of Dr John Hayes.
 Asphodel Meadows is an abstract ballet set to Francis Poulenc’s Double Piano Concerto.
 Like much of Scarlett’s previous work, it has no literal plot.
 Indeed, it seems to defy any obvious interpretation, forcing you to concentrate purely on the dance and the music, which have their own aesthetic logic.

 Asphodel Meadows takes its name from a section of the Greek underworld where ordinary souls spend life after death.
 Its choreographic movement is pure and classic; with glimpses of emotion and character inspired by the music.
 The set is dark and spare, with a sense of tranquillity and space.
 The cast of 20 includes six star principal dancers, such as Sarah Lamb, Laura Morera, Ricardo Cervera, Leanne Benjamin, Marianela Nuñez and Edward Watson.
 These superlative performers know Scarlett well and have been generous in working with him to produce three distinct new duets.
 These form the centrepiece of each of the ballet’s three movements.
-The corps are often on stage with the principals, echoing and complimenting the main action.
+The corps are often on stage with the principals, echoing and complementing the main action.

-Poulenc’s Double Piano Concert is full of spirit and vitality.
+Poulenc’s Double Piano Concerto is full of spirit and vitality.
 Its melodies are vigorous throughout, with an energetic companionship between both pianos that at times produces a hypnotic-like driving energy.
 The slower central piece begins in Romantic mode, recalling echos of a Mozart andante.
 It then unexpectedly flourishes into an explosion of 1930s dance-hall vigour.
 The final movement is rich and lively with flashes of playfulness and gentle charm.
 This traditional choice of music is a characteristic of Scarlett.
 His previous works have been set to piano pieces by Mozart, Liszt and Rakhmaninov.

-The set and costume design were led by John MacFarlane; renowned for creating glorious sets and costumes for productions such as the operas Hansel and Gretel, and Peter Grimes, as well as the famous Romantic ballets Giselle and La Ronde.
-The set for Asphodel Meadows was a collaboration between Scarlett, MacFarlane and Jennifer Tipton (Lighting Designer).The music inspired the movement, and the movement inspired the set, says Scarlett.
+The set and costume design were led by John Macfarlane; renowned for creating glorious sets and costumes for productions such as the operas Hansel and Gretel, and Peter Grimes, as well as the famous Romantic ballets Giselle and La Ronde.
+The set for Asphodel Meadows was a collaboration between Scarlett, Macfarlane and Jennifer Tipton (Lighting Designer).The music inspired the movement, and the movement inspired the set, says Scarlett.
 It was important to him that the set moved and flowed with the dancers.
-He and MacFarlane devised a series of vertical window-like shutter panels which move in tandem with the dancers and reveal glimpses of the beyond.
+He and Macfarlane devised a series of vertical window-like shutter panels which move in tandem with the dancers and reveal glimpses of the beyond.
 The costumes are simple and neutrally toned.

 The overall effect gives a notion of infinity and oblivion, extending the stage as far as the eye can see.
 It is expansive, yet also understated, painted in black and soft creams that blur and fade into each other like an abstract painting.
 There is the faintest suggestion of florals: perhaps inspired by the asphodel flowers of the ballet’s title.